 Kids can work together to create an aluminum-can recycling center.
-Watch the video above to get the simple instructions and learn how your school can make recycling fun and rewarding with Recycle Rally.
+Watch the video above to get the simple instructions and learn how your school can make recycling fun and rewarding.

 Are these the sweetest Earth Day crafts ever?
 Plastic bottles from home become homes for fairies, thanks to paint, scissors, glue, and real or faux greenery.

 This is an amazing recycled wall masterpiece.
-We love the inspiration from blogger Art Bar.
-You could set it up on a cardboard backing and then let students add to it, paint it, and create with it as there is free time throughout the day.
+You could set it up on a cardboard backing and then let students add to it, paint it, and create with it whenever they have free time throughout the day.